We had no idea we’d make $103,457.98 our first year blogging.

 So how do we turn a “cold” buyer into a “hot” buyer?

 Well, you need a way to connect with your audience on a more personal level.
-One of the best and easiest ways is through a sequence of emails, often called a “sales funnel.”
+One of the best and easiest ways is through a sequence of emails.

-Good sales sequences are designed to provide a bunch of free value (content) up front to help build trust with your audience before you ask for a sale.
+Good sequences are designed to provide a bunch of free value (content) up front to help build trust with your audience before asking for the sale.

 How to Get Subscribers on Your Blog